 Top of the Skyline Trail

-It’s a short, steep hike down to Panorama Point.
-The view is similar to what you had just a short time ago, but it’s still worth a quick break to enjoy the view.
+At Panorama Point, the view is similar to what you had just on the ridgeline, but it’s still worth a quick break to enjoy the view.

 Panorama Point Mt Rainier